 Academic Departments and Schools at the University of Sydney are divided into 15 academic divisions: Agriculture and Environment; Architecture, Design and Planning; Arts and Social Sciences; Business (The University of Sydney Business School); Dentistry; Education and Social Work; Engineering and Information Technologies; Health Sciences; Law (The University of Sydney Law School); Medicine (The University of Sydney Medical School); Nursing and Midwifery (Sydney Nursing School); Pharmacy; Science; Sydney College of the Arts; Sydney Conservatorium of Music and Veterinary Science.

 Over 3,000 courses are available in the below disciplines.
-You can also refer to the University of Sydney online course catalog for a listing of all courses, and how to navigate the online catalog.
+You can also refer to our University of Sydney online course catalog instructions for a listing of all courses, and how to navigate the online catalog.
 Students enroll in 3 – 4 subjects per semester (between 18 and 32 USyd credits), which usually transfers as 12 – 16 U.S. semester credits.

 |Communications & Media||